jvassev/ansinetes/README.md

 Your old kubecfg will be left intact.
 In fact every time you enter a shell with `-s` the kubecfg will be enriched with configuration about the cluster and the full path to the project dir will be used as the context and cluster name.

 # Deployment description
-When vagrant is used 4 VMs are created.
+When Vagrant is used 4 VMs are created.
 This can be changed by editing the vagrant/config.rb script.
 3 nodes take part in the etcd quorum while the rest are proxies.
 There are two api-servers.
 Controller-manager and Scheduler run with `--leader-elect` option.
 Components that target the apiserver will talk to the first node from the 'apiservers' group (no HA here).
 The default `hosts` file describes the role mapping:

 ```ini
 [coreos]